 \section{Conclusion}

 Our study provides a unified way of looking at inter-scale energy transfers in generic variable-density flows.

-The connection between the two-point velocity correlations and the filtered energy (square of the filtered velocity fields) is well-known for uniform-density turbulent flows~\cite{batchelor1953theory,Frisch_1995,KARMAN_1951,McComb_2015,Davidson_2015}.
+The connection between the two-point velocity correlations and the filtered energy (square of the filtered velocity fields) is well-known for uniform-density HIT~\cite{batchelor1953theory,Frisch_1995,KARMAN_1951,McComb_2015,Davidson_2015}.
 However, such a correspondence remains elusive for general variable-density flows.
-To address this gap, we show that the $p$-th moment of the filtered fields can be approximated as angular-averaged $p$-point correlation function.
-This is because angular-averaging is equivalent to low-pass filtering in $d>1$ dimensions.
-This allows us to identify the correlators for the polynomial forms of filtered fields which are often encountered in variable-density flows.
-We then use these ideas to identify point-splitting analogues of the terms in the Favre filtered energy budget.
-We show that if the density field is bounded from above, the Favre velocity field can be expanded as a power series in the local density fluctuations.
-Different contributions to the Favre budget can then be evaluated using multi-point correlation functions in an infinite series.
-Note that the results of ref.~\cite{Aluie2013} on the inviscid criteria are also valid for our series expansion, therefore for fixed $K$ as $\mu\to0$, $\mathcal{D}(K)\to0$ at all orders in the density fluctuation field $\psi$.
-We believe our study would motivate further investigations on energy transfer mechanisms using both correlation functions and filtered fields in variable density flows. \acknowledgments The authors thank V. Pandey and D. Mitra for fruitful discussions.
+We address this gap by first showing that angular averaging is equivalent to low-pass filtering in $d>1$ dimensions, with the filtering kernel $G^\delta_K$, allowing us to write the $p$-point angular-averaged correlator $C_p(r)=\langle\chi(\filter{\chi}^{\delta})^{p-1}\rangle$.
+We then show that $\langle\chi\filter{\chi}^{p-1}\rangle\approx\langle\filter{\chi}^p\rangle$ for an arbitrary positive filter (see bounds~\eqref{eq:absolute_bound} and~\eqref{eq:upper_bound_diff}).
+Combining these two ideas, we obtain the approximation $C_p\approx\mathcal{M}_p$ with $\mathcal{M}_p$ being the $p$-th moment of the filtered fields evaluated with an arbitrary positive filter.
+Although this final step is empirical, it is supported by numerical evidence for the velocity fields considered here (obtained from DNS of HIT and bubbly flows).
+This allows us to identify the point-splitting analogues for the terms in the Favre filtered energy budget, which has been shown to be the most appropriate choice to study energy transfers in variable-density flows.
+We show that the Favre velocity field can be expanded as a power series in the local density fluctuations and hence different terms in the Favre budget can be evaluated using an infinite series of multipoint correlation functions.
+While the proposed series expansion only assumes that the density field is bounded from above, we expect the rate of convergence of the series to depend on the flow parameters (for example, the density ratio in two-phase flows and the Mach number in compressible flows).
+Further, the results of ref.~\cite{Aluie2013} on the inviscid criteria are also valid for our series expansion, therefore, for fixed $K$, as $\mu\to0$, $\mathcal{D}(K)\to0$ order by order.
+We believe that our study would motivate further investigations on energy transfer mechanisms using both correlation functions and filtered fields in variable density flows. \acknowledgments The authors thank Vikash Pandey and Dhrubaditya Mitra for fruitful discussions.
 The authors acknowledge support from the Department of Atomic Energy (DAE), India under Project Identification No. RTI 4007, and DST (India) Projects No. MTR/2022/000867.